Whistory

 Whistology

-We have recorded others not held here at the reference collection, here are 17.
+We have recorded some that are not held here at the reference collection, here are 17.

 On page 45 of More Whistles the picture of Acme rounds features a wider model with square windows.
 The second whistle from the left pictured here is a larger model with a half round window.
 Furthermore, there is no disc, but a very truncated wedge.
 Half the depth of the usual wedge.
 The beveled mouthpiece is machine rolled typical of James Hudson.

-Gilchrist has his hollow knops dated to 1890s. however it would appear more accurately 1885 to 1889, the patent stamp for 435 being a little more loosely applied.
+Gilchrist has his hollow knops dated to the 1890s.
+However it would appear more accurately 1885 to 1889, the patent stamp for 435 being a little more loosely applied.
 The inside edge of the mouthpiece is slightly threaded.

-The 3rd and 4th whistles are very similar with the exception of the lengths of the mouthpieces.
+The 3rd and 4th whistles are very similar except for the lengths of the mouthpieces.
 The disc is stamped in both with Hudson’s patent indicative of circa 1890.

 There are some surprises once we look inside of these.
 No surprise is that they all have Hudson’s patent stamped on the discs.